 7 Things Your Customer Wants To See On Your Website

 When creating a website, it is easy to lose focus of what really matters: the experience of your customers.
 You’re most likely creating a website for their benefit – and not just for the sake of it.
 So why then, is it so easy to forget about your customer and what it is exactly that they would like to see?
-You don’t want to be spending loads of money on SEO efforts to get your website noticed, only for a customer to land on a fully unstructured and useless webpage.
-This blogpost will help you understand what things your customer will expect, want or find interesting, when it comes to your website.
+You don’t want to be spending loads of money on SEO efforts to get organic search traffics, only for a customer to land on a fully unstructured and useless webpage.
+This blogpost will help you understand what things your customer will expect, want or find interesting, when it comes to your website design.